HTML Tutorials - Learn HTML

 a:visited { color: yellow; font-weight: bold; }

-Setting the properties of the anchor tag without specifying a mode changes all of the link modes to the characteristics of the style.
-For example, this style sets all types of links (link, active, visited) to red:
+of the link modes to the characteristics of the style.
+For example, this style sets

-So why would you want to change the color of links in your document?
+a { color: red; } So why would you want to change the color of links in your document?
 One reason would be that the normal text of your document is the same color as the default link.
 For example, if your text is blue, you probably want to change the default color of the links in your document to better enable users to recognize them.
+It is a good idea to define all of the link attributes instead of haphazardly defining only one or two of the link status colors.
+The following styles define each type of link, ensuring they appear how you want in the document: a:link { color: #003366;

 font-family:verdana, palatino, arial, sans-serif;